Join us in New Scotland, NY for our fourth annual 6.8-mile

 * * * DONATE TO OUR PARTNER NONPROFITS! * * *

 Want to support our nonprofit partners but can't participate in the Ruck March this year?
 No worries!
-We'll gladly accept donations on behalf of the Boot Campaign, Hidden Battles Foundation, and Food Pantries for the Capital District.
+We'll gladly accept donations on behalf of the Boot Campaign, Hidden Battles Foundation, Capital Region Veterans Memorial, and Food Pantries for the Capital District.
 (See partner info below.)

 Donate